-Perhaps you started a new job and you want to stand out from everyone else.
+Perhaps you started a new job and you want to stand out from everyone else and get noticed at work.

 Many of us assume that doing our jobs to a high level is enough to get noticed.

-Here are eleven easy steps that could help you stand out and get noticed at your job.
-They could lead to a promotion or an interesting job offer from another company.
+Here are eleven easy steps to help you stand out and get noticed at work and help you rock your career, get a promotion or new job!

 1. Dressing to Stand Out